Efficient and practical Hamiltonian simulation from time-dependent product formulas: Introduction

 In \cref{sec:motivation} we introduce \THR and show that its error scales as $O(\alpha^2t^2)$, an improvement by a factor of $\alpha$ compared with standard first-order product formulas.
 We show that $k$th-order \THR achieves error-scaling of $O(\alpha^2t^{k+1})$, compared to $O(\alpha t^{k+1})$ for standard $k$th-order formulas.
 We also show (in \cref{appendix_2}) that general product formulas based directly on products of the summands of the Hamiltonian cannot achieve better scaling than $\alpha^2$.
 To improve the $\alpha$-scaling for higher-order formulas, in \cref{sec:magnus,sec:fer} we introduce the Magnus-\THR and Fer-\THR algorithms, respectively, which achieve an effective $O(\alpha^{k+1} t^{k+1})$ error scaling, for any $k\in \mathbb{N}$.

 To complement our theoretical results that show favourable asymptotic scaling of the algorithms, in \cref{sec:numerical_results} we carry out numerical experiments comparing several product formulas with \THR.
 We analyse the error as a function of the total evolution time and the scale of the small part of the Hamiltonian $\alpha$ for three different models: the transverse-field Ising model in one (1D) and two dimensions (2D), the 1D Heisenberg model with random fields, and the 1D Fermi-Hubbard model.
 For the spin models studied, the \THR approach generates better product formulas in terms of gate complexity (measured as the number of CNOT or arbitrary 2-qubit gates to achieve a target error) for a wide range of evolution times and $\alpha$.
-In the case of the transverse-field Ising model, surprisingly, the complexity is better even when the interaction is stronger than the transverse field.
+In the case of the transverse-field Ising and Heisenberg models, surprisingly, the complexity is better even when the interaction is stronger than the transverse field.
+Despite the simplicity of such models, they correctly describe the relevant physics of a wide range of materials and, in the presence of frustration, they can host exotic quantum phases of matter~\cite{Manousakis_1991_heisenberg, Fazekas_1999_magnetism,Zhou_2017_spinliquids}.
 In these cases, the favourable scaling is due to the possibility of implementing the elementary evolution gates with a 2-qubit gate cost that is the same as standard product formulas.
 For simulations of the Fermi-Hubbard model, \THR methods have advantageous scaling for large enough simulation time $T \gtrsim U^{-1}$ and small scale of the hopping term $\hop/U$.
 This is due to the extra cost incurred in the implementation of \THR in this case.